sqlxpert/lights-off-aws/README.md

   of charges that resume when RDS automatically restarts a database that has been stopped for 7 days.
 Other AWS charges may apply!

-* Test the AWS Lambda functions, SQS queue and IAM policies in your own AWS environment.
+* Test the AWS Lambda functions, SQS queues, and IAM policies in your own AWS environment.
 To help improve Lights Off, please submit [bug reports and feature requests](https://github.com/sqlxpert/lights-off-aws/issues), as well as [proposed changes](https://github.com/sqlxpert/lights-off-aws/pulls).